WebOrigami/docs/src/content/framework/intro4.md

   <figcaption>Source graph of real data</figcaption>
   <figcaption>Result graph of virtual greetings</figcaption>
 </div>

-If you view the `src` folder in the served site, you'll see a new entry for a virtual `greetings` folder.
-If you click on that `greetings` folder, you'll see a list of links labeled with the indices of the array: 0, 1, 2, (and more if you entered more names).
-Clicking an index will take you to a page like `src/greetings/1`, which says "Hello, Bob!"

 When you want to do work on multiple files or data values in the Origami framework, it's generally helpful to think about how you can best represent the source information as a graph, then identify the transformation you want to apply to each value in the graph.
 This will produce a new virtual graph of results.